glisak/Rhetos-wiki/Polymorphic-concept.md

 The `Where` concept can be used to limit the items when will be incluced in the polymorphic implementation.
 The filter is defined by an SQL expression for the SQL query *WHERE part*.

+* If multiple `Where` concepts are provided in the same `Is` block, the `AND` operation will be applied between them.

 In the following example, only items from `BorrowMoney` that are not `Forgotten` will be included in the `MoneyTransaction`.

     Entity BorrowMoney